AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 ## Next steps

 After you have finished your exploratory data analysis, you are ready to begin creating a model.
-Alternativly, you can use the data and insights you derived to create a dashboard with tools such as Power BI.
+Alternatively, you can use the data and insights you derived to create a dashboard with tools such as Power BI.

 Adobe Experience Platform seperates the model creation process into two distinct stages, Recipes (a model instance) and Models.
 To begin the recipe creation process, visit the documentation for [creating a recipe in JupyerLab Notebooks](./create-a-recipe.md).
-This document contains information and examples for creating, training, and scoring, a recipe within JupyterLab Notebooks.
+This document contains information and examples for creating, training, and scoring, a recipe within [!DNL JupyterLab] Notebooks.